 Risks of using our products include those associated with cataract surgery and IOL implantation.
 There are also possible, but rare, complications due to the use of UV light from the LDD, including a temporary or long-lasting change to vision.
-We are aware of certain characteristics and features of our RxSight system that may prevent widespread market adoption, including the fact that doctors would need to adopt a new procedure, and training for doctors will be required to enable them to effectively operate our products.
+We are aware of certain characteristics and features of our RxSight system that may prevent widespread market adoption, including the fact that doctors and other providers would need to adopt a new procedure, and training for doctors and other providers will be required to enable them to effectively operate our products.